smxi/inxi/README.txt

 are releases!
 I can't change the words on the tag page.
 They are tagged commmits, period.
 A tag is a pointer to a commit, and has no further meaning.

+If your distribution has blocked -U self updater and you want a newer version:

+Open /etc/inxi.conf and change false to true: B_ALLOW_UPDATE=true

 -------------------------------------------------------------------------------
 DEVELOPMENT BRANCH:

 All active development is now done on the inxi-perl branch (pinxi):

 git clone https://github.com/smxi/inxi --branch inxi-perl --single-branch